hm-shen/hm-shen.github.io/_pages/about.md

-I am a fifth year Ph.D. student in the [Industrial and Operations Engineering](https://ioe.engin.umich.edu/) department at the University of Michigan and I am very fortunate to be advised by Prof. [Ruiwei Jiang](https://sites.google.com/site/ruiweijianguf/).
+I am a fifth year Ph.D. student in the [Industrial and Operations Engineering](https://ioe.engin.umich.edu/) department at the University of Michigan and I am very fortunate to be advised by Dr. [Ruiwei Jiang](https://sites.google.com/site/ruiweijianguf/).
 My research focuses on **stochastic optimization** and **integer programming** with applications in **power and transportation systems**.